Soccer on Fox Sports: FIFA

+Fox's contract expires following the 2026 World Cup; Netflix acquired exclusive rights to the 2027 and 2031 FIFA Women's World Cup in the United States.
+For the 2026 World Cup, Fox introduced the nightly aftershow, FIFA World Cup on Fox After Hours, which is hosted by British comedian and former Late Late Show host James Corden.

 UEFA

-Fox replaces ESPN as the new home of the UEFA national tournaments.
-This six-year agreement will including the next two editions of European Championship as well as the UEFA Nations League, UEFA qualifying competitions, and all friendly matches controlled by UEFA.
-FuboTV will stream matches via sublicensing from Fox.
-At least one match per matchday will air on FOX.
+In November 2021, Fox Sports acquired the English-language rights to UEFA national team tournaments from 2022 through 2028, replacing ESPN.
+These include rights to the UEFA European Championship in 2024 and 2028, UEFA Women's Euro 2025, the UEFA Nations League, UEFA qualifiers for Euro and the FIFA World Cup, and UEFA-organized friendlies.
+In January 2022, Fox Sports announced a sublicensing agreement with the streaming service FuboTV, under which it would hold rights to the Nations League and selected qualifiers and friendlies, as well as five exclusive matches each during UEFA Euro 2024 and 2028.

 CONCACAF

 Fox exclusively airing most of CONCACAF Clubs and Nations Championship until 2022-2025, including Gold Cup, Champions League, and both Men's and Women's Olympic Qualifying tournament.

 CONMEBOL

 Fox reached a long-term agreement with CONMEBOL for airing their South American men's and women's soccer tournament, highlighted with Copa América and Copa América Femenina also including World Cup and Olympic qualifiers.
 This six-year agreement kicked-off in June 2021 with 2021 Copa América.

 Liga MX

 In May 2018, Fox Sports acquired the rights to Tijuana, Monterrey, and Santos home matches.
 These matches started airing across Fox Sports in late July 2018, with the exception of Santos matches which will begin in 2019.
 In July 2022, their coverage was expanded with addition of Juárez home matches.
 Matches are broadcast on FS1, FS2, Fox Deportes, and the FanDuel Sports regional networks in the Western U.S.